|

 Helpful tips

-- If you don’t own a whisk, beat the egg with a fork before adding it to the wet ingredients.
+• If you don’t have a whisk, beat the egg with a fork before adding it to the wet ingredients.

-- My go-to flour is sprouted spelt, but this recipe works with whole wheat flour and all-purpose flour.
+• My favorite flour is sprouted spelt, but this recipe also works well with whole wheat or all-purpose flour.

 Nutrition